MastersAcademy/frontend-2021-test-task/README.md

 ## Task

-You need to display the result on the page as:
+You need to display the result on the page.
+You need to have two maps, where a map can include one of the following cells:
+* Red cell for infected;
+* Green cell for uninfected;
+* Blue cell for the ocean.

+Page structure:

 * Map before infection;
 * Map after infection;